dalmus/Day_Story_Project2/README.md

 ##Strech Goals
 * Being able for other users to comment on other users stories
-* Like or dislike button for the sotries of the day
+* Like or dislike button for the sotries of the day.
+* being able to see all stories from other users.

+##Technologies used
+* Ruby on Rails
+* HTML
+* CSS/ Bootstrap

+##Unsolved problems

 ##Wrieframes
 <img src="./assets/1.JPG" style="width: 30px;">